tabernacle8/LightShotScraper/README.md

 Before running, make sure to run "npm init" and then "npm i puppeteer"

-You should be tood to go after that, remember that lightshot bans IP's after scraping too many images, so use a proxy or vpn first
+You should be good to go after that, remember that lightshot bans IP's after scraping too many images, so use a proxy or vpn first